Patient Centered Medical Home

 What Is a PCMH?

 In 2011, MHC Healthcare dedicated itself to receiving Certification from the National Committee for Quality Assurance (NCQA) as a Patient-Centered Medical Home (PCMH).
 In 2013, MHC achieved this goal by receiving Level III Certification for all health centers.
 In May 2016, all MHC Health Centers once again received Level III Certification from NCQA.
-MHC currently has 15 health center certified with NCOA, and has recently submitted requirements to receive certification for 2019.
+MHC currently has 17 health center certified with NCOA.

 This model of care is a team based health care delivery model led by a physician or nurse practitioner that provides comprehensive and continuous medical care to patients.
 Medical homes allow better access to health care, increase satisfaction with care, and improve care coordination activities.